Contact Los Angeles, CA Plastic Surgeon

 Why Is There a Nonrefundable Consultation Fee?

-Dr. Kenneth Hughes charges a small $100 nonrefundable consultation fee for all new patients coming to the office.
-Dr. Kenneth Hughes also offers email consultations for $100 and Skype consultations for $250.
+Dr. Kenneth Hughes charges a $300 nonrefundable consultation fee for all new patients coming to the office.
+Dr. Kenneth Hughes also offers Skype consultations for $300.
 These fees are also nonrefundable.
 The consultation fee goes toward surgery in each case.
 If a patient cancels the consultation or attempts to reschedule the consultation within 48 hrs, the consultation fee is not refunded.
+If the patient does not arrive at the scheduled time for the office visit or is unavailable for Skype at the scheduled appointment time, that consultation fee is also nonrefundable.

 What Is the Minimum Deposit for Scheduling Surgery?